zainab1116/ITNE352-Project-Group-4/README.md

 bash
 Copy code
 cd ITNE352-Project-Group-4
-Ensure you have a folder named data (the server will create it automatically if missing) to store JSON files.
+Ensure there is a folder named data (the server will create it automatically if missing).

-Obtain a valid NewsAPI.org API Key and update the API_KEY variable in server.py.
+Obtain a valid NewsAPI.org API Key and update API_KEY in server.py.

 How to Run
 Start the Server

 bash
 Copy code
 python server.py
-The server will listen on port 9000 and wait for client connections.
+Listens on port 9000

-It handles multiple clients simultaneously using threads.
+Handles multiple clients using threads

 Run the Client

 bash
 Copy code
 python client.py
-Enter your name to register with the server.
+Enter your name to register

-Navigate menus to search headlines or sources:
+Navigate menus to search headlines or sources

-Search by keyword, category, country, or list all.

-View details of any selected news or source.
+View details of selected items

-Quit to disconnect.
+Quit to disconnect

-Note: All data retrieved by the server is saved in data/ as JSON files with the format:
+Note: All retrieved data is saved in data/ with the format:

-text
-Copy code
 <client_name>_<option>_ITNE352-Group-4.json

 Scripts
 server.py
-Listens for client TCP connections.
+Listens for TCP connections

-Handles multiple clients using threads.
+Handles multiple clients with threads

-Fetches data from NewsAPI based on client requests.
+Fetches data from NewsAPI

-Saves JSON results in data/ folder.
+Saves JSON results in data/

-Displays connection info and request logs on server console.
+Logs connections and requests

-Main Functions:
+Main functions:

-fetch_news(endpoint, params) – Fetches API data.
+fetch_news(endpoint, params)

-handle_client(conn, addr) – Handles each client in a separate thread.
+handle_client(conn, addr)

-start_server() – Starts TCP server and waits for connections.
+start_server()

 client.py
-Connects to the server over TCP.
+Connects to server via TCP

-Displays interactive menus to search for headlines or sources.
+Displays interactive menus

-Sends requests to server and displays results.
+Sends requests and receives results

-Shows full details of selected items.
+Shows full details of selected items

 Menus:

-Main Menu: Search headlines, List of sources, Quit.
+Main Menu: Search headlines, List of sources, Quit

-Headlines Menu: Search by keywords, category, country, list all.
+Headlines Menu: Search by keywords, category, country, list all

-Sources Menu: Search by category, country, language, list all.
+Sources Menu: Search by category, country, language, list all

 Additional Concepts
-Multithreading: The server handles each client in a separate thread, allowing multiple clients to connect simultaneously.
+Multithreading

-JSON Storage: All retrieved data is saved in JSON files in a dedicated folder for testing and evaluation.
+JSON storage for testing and evaluation

-Error Handling: Invalid inputs and API errors are properly handled to prevent server crashes.
+Error handling for invalid inputs and API failures

 Acknowledgments
-NewsAPI.org for providing free API access to news data.
+NewsAPI.org

-Python socket and requests libraries.
+Python socket and requests libraries

-University of Bahrain – ITNE352 course resources.
+University of Bahrain – ITNE352 course resources

 Conclusion
-This project demonstrates a fully functional Python client-server system with:
+This project demonstrates a fully functional Python client-server system with network communication, API integration, multithreading, organized code, and proper documentation.

-Network communication

-API integration

-Multithreading

-Organized code and proper documentation

-Students gained practical experience in building a networked application and handling real-time data from online sources.
+Students gained practical experience in building a networked application and handling real-time online data.